-This press statement, Press Released on November 2, 2017, shares our reaction to the House GOP tax bill and how it will disproportionately benefit the top 1% of Pennsylvania families.
+This press statement, released on November 2, 2017, shares our reaction to the House GOP tax bill and how it will disproportionately benefit the top 1% of Pennsylvania families.

-“While we won’t have a detailed analysis of the U.S. House tax cut bill Press Released today for a week or so, it is a direct descendant of previous GOP-Trump tax plans, so the rough impact of the bill becoming law is fairly clear.
+“While we won’t have a detailed analysis of the U.S. House tax cut bill released today for a week or so, it is a direct descendant of previous GOP-Trump tax plans, so the rough impact of the bill becoming law is fairly clear.

 “Nor do we find Republican claims that massive cuts in corporate taxes will spur the economy at all plausible.
 At a time when corporate profits are near historic highs and interest rates low, there is no reason to expect that cuts in corporate taxes will lead to new investment and job creation.
 What would spur new investment is an increase in overall consumption, which will not result from tax cuts targeted to the very rich, who save a large portion of their income.”